nychealth/EH-dataportal/content/about/advanced-tools/index.md

 You can use these data for your own projects.
 It may be helpful to retain information on the Data Source and About The Measures (which explains how the indicator was calculated) fields displayed on each indicator's page.

 ## Directly access underlying data
-You can bypass ourwebsite and get data by going to [our data repository](https://www.github.com/nychealth/EHDP-data).
+You can bypass ourwebsite and get data by going to [our data repository](https://github.com/nychealth/EHDP-data).
 The Data Explorer's data is stored in [`/indicators`](https://github.com/nychealth/EHDP-data/tree/production/indicators).
 Some documentation is available in that location's Readme, but briefly:
 - `metadata.json` contains the indicators' names, indicator IDs (used to identify which file the data are in), data sources, notes, and other visualization specifications used by the site code.
 - The `/data` folder contains a .json file for each indicator, with fields for the measure ID, geography, time period, value, and a few other supplemental fields.

-To help find specific datasets (indicators) in `metadata.json`, [you can search by text on our Indicator-Catalog page](../../data-explorer/indicator-catalog/)
+To help find specific datasets (indicators) in `metadata.json`, [you can search by text on our Indicator Catalog page](../../data-explorer/indicator-catalog/)

 ![](Repo.png)